Asana Pricing Plans Explained [2026]

 Enterprise+ is specifically designed for organizations in highly regulated industries or with stringent compliance requirements:

-If you don't operate in a regulated industry or have specific compliance mandates, Enterprise will likely meet your needs at a lower cost ($35/user vs $45/user).
+If you don’t operate in a regulated industry or have specific compliance mandates, Enterprise will likley meet your need at a lower cost ($35/user vs $45/user).

 Use Cases